 Media articles related to the charge of Sexual penetration of 16 or 17 year old child:

-Links to further information about the charge of Sexual penetration of 16 or 17 year old child:
+We currently have no links to further information about the charge of Sexual penetration of 16 or 17 year old child.

 You may also visit this page to view sentencing decisions by Victorian County Courts for sexual offences against children.